deis/workflow/src/understanding-deis/components.md

 # Components

-Deis consists of a number of components that combine to create a distributed PaaS.
+Workflow is comprised of a number of small, independent services that combine to create a distributed PaaS.
+All Workflow components are deployed as services (and associated controllers) in your Kubernetes cluster.
+If you are interested we have a more detailed exploration of the [Workflow architecture][architecture.md].

-Each Deis component is deployed as a container or set of containers.
+All of the componentry for Workflow is built with composability in mind.
+If you need to customize one of the components for your specific deployment or need the functionality in your own project we invite you to give it a shot!

 ## Controller